Badmashiyaan: Plot

 In comes another man, a fantastic character, Pinkesh, also nicknamed 'Pinku'.
 Initially a private detective, Pinku has had solved numerous cases, but the toughest case is that of Naari, since she is also one among his half-acquaintances.
 During the time when Dev was conversing on phone in the first scene, it was actually Pinku himself who was chasing Naari and also speaking to Dev.
 However, it is revealed that Pinku is also deeply infatuated with Naari, and has often supported her with cons.
 Also, it is unveiled that the person who tried to squash the cherry on the floor was also Pinku, who later chased Naari and found her, at last, with money belonging to her target.
 After a few more dozen moves, Naari left, leaving Pinku still undaunted.
 She later went to Dev's house to empty her belongings from the huge house.

-Returning to Dev's life, the story shows him visiting the bank to mortgage another loan, but the bank is raided by robbers, and while dealing with a crisis, he meets Palak Mehra (Gunjan Malhotra), the same girl he was capturing on his camera, who defends him against a haughty woman trying to falsely accuse him.
+Returning to Dev's life, the story shows him visiting the bank to mortgage another loan, but the bank is raided by robbers, and while dealing with a crisis, he meets Palak Mehra, the same girl he was capturing on his camera, who defends him against a haughty woman trying to falsely accuse him.
 The two get out, Dev thanks Palak, and asks Pinku to meet up at Velvet Lounge, a starry restaurant.
 Meanwhile, Palak's friend also arrives there, asking her to meet up at Vintage Lounge.

 At night in Vintage Lounge, Palak's friend refuses to turn up, while Pinku and Dev do meet, but Pinku makes up a fake pretext of using the washroom and leaves Dev in the lurch, and Dev doesn't have money to pay.
 Meanwhile, Palak too does not have money to pay.
 However, they meet each other in a funny manner, with Palak perceiving him as a chicken-bait and Dev perceiving her as Goddess Lakshmi.
 Both have a fat meal, but when it comes to payment, Dev tokens away his car keys and Palak her ring, which she wanted to wear off after her fiancé left her.

 Dev and Palak walk on foot to Dev's house where she admires its scenic beauty.
 Palak asks to change her clothes and occupies Naari's room.
 Naari turns up at that moment, when Dev asks her to empty her room else he will throw away everything in her room.
 Palak returns, notices Naari and condemns her and soon takes a taxi.